edangx100/indoor_localization/README.md

 One notebook shows the setup of one model performing regression tasks to predict: longtitude and latitude.

-Another notebook shows the setup of two models performing classifcation tasks: (1) building ID and (2) floor level
+Another notebook shows the setup of two models performing classifcation tasks: (1) building ID and (2) floor level.